bluepeter/alphagroove/README.md

 #### Entry Patterns

-- `quick-rise`: Detects a percentage rise in the first 5 minutes of trading (default: 0.3%)
+- `quick-rise`: Detects a percentage rise in the first 5 minutes of trading (configurable)

   - Can be combined with the `--direction` parameter to interpret the pattern for long or short positions
   - For `--direction long`: Takes a long position at the peak of the rise (default)
   - For `--direction short`: Takes a short position at the peak of the rise

-- `quick-fall`: Detects a percentage fall in the first 5 minutes of trading (default: 0.3%)
+- `quick-fall`: Detects a percentage fall in the first 5 minutes of trading (configurable)
   - Can be combined with the `--direction` parameter to interpret the pattern for long or short positions
   - For `--direction short`: Takes a short position at the bottom of the fall (default)